hariprasd/blog.hariprasd/clo7gnmq3000b09l37up77rdi.md

 3. **Rendering Animated Text**: The component renders the animated text.

-    * It splits the input `text` into individual letters and maps over them.
+    * We split the input `text` into an array of individual letters and maps over them.

     * Each letter is wrapped in a `motion.h1` element, making use of Framer Motion for animation.

     * The animation includes initial opacity and y-position, and a delay is applied to each letter for a staggered entrance effect.

-    * The `exit` transition is defined to control how the letters disappear.
+    * The `exit` transition is defined to control how the letters disappear while it gets unmounted

-    * A reference to the DOM element for each letter is stored in the `lettersRef` using the `ref` attribute.

 4. **Export**: The `AnimatedText` component is exported for use in other parts of the application.